moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 - Currently tokens are generated with the follow pattern: `<prefix>-<random-string>`.
 - The Routable Token would change the `<random-string>` to become a `<JSON payload>` that is base64 encoded.
-- The `<payload>` encodes a easily decodable information about the cell.
+- The `<JSON payload>` contains information about the cell where the token can be used.
 - The tokens as stored and validated by the application would not change.
 We would still store the whole token as-is and validate it by value as we are doing today.
 This is contrary to JWT which usually a signature is used to validate authenticity of the token itself.